weebeetester/istio-tutorials/README.md

+# Overview

-# This document describes the different aspects involved in playing around with Istio and associated concepts.
+This document describes the different aspects involved in playing around with Istio and associated concepts.
+It refers to official istio documentation as well as other sources.

 ---